 insertion blocks.
 The TRN field is generated using the TRN builder, IDFT, and GI insertion blocks.
 The

-Data field is generated using the scrambler, the LDPC encoder, the constellation mapper, the interleaver, IDFT, and GI insertion blocks.
+EDMG-Header-A field in the PPDU starting from the second PPDU in the EDMG A-PPDU and Data field of the PPDU are generated using the scrambler, the LDPC encoder, the constellation mapper, the interleaver, IDFT, and GI insertion blocks.
 If the STBC encoder is applied, then NSS spatial streams are mapped to 2×NSS space-time streams as defined in 28.6.9.3.10 (Space-time block coding).
 The NSTS space-time streams are further mapped to NTX transmit chains, where NSTS≤NTX.